KevinCarhart/Class3-Week4-Assignment4/README.md

 (17) For the assignment itself, write.table of the averages file (in txt format and with row.names=FALSE) in order to be able to upload.

+(18) In case you need tidy_data.txt, write.table of the filename tidy_data.txt.